Get more practice with the workbook

 The noun 'prerequisite' has its etymological origins in Latin and Middle English.
 It comes from the Latin phrase 'prae,' meaning 'before,' and 'requisitus,' meaning 'asked' or 'required.'
 In Middle English, this phrase evolved into 'prerequisit,' which eventually became the modern word 'prerequisite.'
 Thus, a 'prerequisite' is a requirement that must be fulfilled before a particular task or activity can be undertaken, emphasizing the notion that certain conditions or qualifications must be met beforehand.
 Its etymology underscores the idea that it is something 'required before,' serving as a foundation or condition that precedes the main endeavor or goal.

-Quiz: Find the meaning of prerequisite
+Find the correct meaning of the noun prerequisite:

 Try Again!